hackclub/hackclub/workshops/uno/README.md

 ![](images/arduino-uno.jpg)

-**Arduino Uno** is a microcontroller board based on the ATmega328P (datasheet).
+**Arduino Uno** is a microcontroller board based on the ATmega328P.
 It has 14 digital input/output pins (of which 6 can be used as PWM outputs), 6 analog inputs, a 16 MHz quartz crystal, a USB connection, a power jack, an ICSP header and a reset button.
-It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started..
-You can tinker with your UNO without worring too much about doing something wrong, worst case scenario you can replace the chip for a few dollars and start over again.
+It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started.
+You can tinker with your UNO without worrying too much about doing something wrong, worst case scenario you can replace the chip for a few dollars and start over again.
 "Uno" means one in Italian and was chosen to mark the release of Arduino Software (IDE) 1.0.
 The Uno board and version 1.0 of Arduino Software (IDE) were the reference versions of Arduino, now evolved to newer releases.
 The Uno board is the first in a series of USB Arduino boards, and the reference model for the Arduino platform; for an extensive list of current, past or outdated boards see the Arduino index of boards.

 ## Warnings

-The Arduino Uno has a resettable polyfuse that protects your computer's USB ports from shorts and overcurrent.
+The Arduino Uno has a resettable fuse that protects your computer's USB ports from shorts and overcurrent.
 Although most computers provide their own internal protection, the fuse provides an extra layer of protection.
 If more than 500 mA is applied to the USB port, the fuse will automatically break the connection until the short or overload is removed.

 ## Differences with other boards

 The Uno differs from all preceding boards in that it does not use the FTDI USB-to-serial driver chip.
-Instead, it features the Atmega16U2 (Atmega8U2 up to version R2) programmed as a USB-to-serial converter.
+Instead, it features the ATmega16U2 (ATmega8U2 up to version R2) programmed as a USB-to-serial converter.

 ## Power

 The Arduino Uno board can be powered via the USB connection or with an external power supply.
 The power source is selected automatically.

 External (non-USB) power can come either from an AC-to-DC adapter (wall-wart) or battery.
 The adapter can be connected by plugging a 2.1mm center-positive plug into the board's power jack.
-Leads from a battery can be inserted in the GND and Vin pin headers of the POWER connector.
+Leads from a battery can be inserted in the GND and VIN pin headers of the POWER connector.

 The board can operate on an external supply from 6 to 20 volts.
 If supplied with less than 7V, however, the 5V pin may supply less than five volts and the board may become unstable.
 If using more than 12V, the voltage regulator may overheat and damage the board.
 The recommended range is 7 to 12 volts.

 The power pins are as follows:

-- Vin.
+- VIN.
 The input voltage to the Arduino/Genuino board when it's using an external power source (as opposed to 5 volts from the USB connection or other regulated power source).
 You can supply voltage through this pin, or, if supplying voltage via the power jack, access it through this pin.
 - 5V.This pin outputs a regulated 5V from the regulator on the board.
 The board can be supplied with power either from the DC power jack (7 - 12V), the USB connector (5V), or the VIN pin of the board (7-12V).
 Supplying voltage via the 5V or 3.3V pins bypasses the regulator, and can damage your board.
 We don't advise it.
 - 3V3.
 A 3.3 volt supply generated by the on-board regulator.
 Maximum current draw is 50 mA.
 - GND.
 Ground pins.